 1. Don’t Express Their Glands

-If you normally empty your dog’s anal sacs yourself, you’ll want to make sure you definitely do not try this if looks like there’s an infection developing.
+If you normally empty your dog’s anal glands yourself, you’ll want to make sure you definitely do not try this if looks like there’s an infection developing.
 Your dog will find this incredibly painful and you may end up making matters far worse.

 2. Try not to Panic